Pirates vs. Athletics Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 17 doubles, three triples, seven home runs, 17 walks and 36 RBI (60 total hits).
-He has stolen eight bases.
+- Reynolds has collected 60 hits with 17 doubles, three triples, seven home runs and 18 walks.
+He has driven in 37 runs with eight stolen bases.

 Reynolds Recent Games